sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/mutations/mutations.md

 # steps
 1. sort the characters in the string in each element alphabetically
-2. compare them to if the characters in element `2` are present in element `1`
+2. compare them to see if the characters in element `2` are present in element `1`
 3. if the characters in element `2` are present in element `1`, return `true`. else `false`.

 # rules